PankajBhanushali/Contract-Testing/PRESENTATION-CONTRACT-TESTING.md

 1. **"Do we need Pact Broker or can we use Git?"**
    - Answer: Git works for small teams, Broker enables scale

-2. **"Can Pact test performance?"**
+2. **"Can Specmatic auto-generate all my tests?"**
-   - Answer: No - contract tests validate structure, not performance
+   - Answer: Yes - from spec definition automatically

 3. **"What about GraphQL/gRPC?"**
-   - Answer: Both Pact and Postman support these (with plugins/setup)
+   - Answer: Pact and Postman support these (with plugins/setup)

 4. **"How do we version contracts?"**
-   - Answer: Pact Broker handles this; Postman needs Git/tagging
+   - Answer: Pact Broker, Git/tagging, or spec versioning

 5. **"What about testing third-party APIs we don't control?"**
    - Answer: Postman better suited; Pact designed for internal APIs

+6. **"Should we use all four tools?"**
+   - Answer: Hybrid approach recommended - each has strengths

 ---